-Celebrate by enjoying a delicious lobster meal at your favorite seafood restaurant or by cooking a lobster dish at home.
+Celebrate by enjoying a delicious lobster meal at your favorite seafood restaurant.
+Try cooking a lobster dish at home.
+It will wow the family and make it a true celebration.
 Use #NationalLobsterDay on social media.

 According to the Guinness World Records, the largest lobster ever caught was in Nova Scotia, Canada, weighing 44.4 lbs.

-In 2014, Senators Angus King and Susan Collins of Maine drafted a joint resolution designating September 25 as National Lobster Day.
-Recognizing the men and women in an industry with a long and rich heritage, the proclamation celebrates the lobster from sea to table.
+In 2014, Senators Angus King and Susan Collins of Maine drafted a joint resolution designating September 25th as National Lobster Day.
+The proclamation recognizes the men and women in an industry as well as the long and rich heritage, from sea to table.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!